calltelemetry/calltelemetry/docs/apps/smtp.md

 ## Send a Message via Twilio to Caller
 Sends a message back to the caller to engage in a new channel.
 For example - Post Call Surveying, or engaging with Agents via Chat during vs holding.
 Requires Twilio API keys and phone number

+# TrueSpam Lookup -
+This app does a lookup to Twilio, and evalulates if the caller has a known spam score.
+If the score is higher than your threshold configured on the App Settings, the call is blocked.